DominikN/ESP32-http-websocket/README.md

 A demo is really basic:

 - control a LED connected to ESP32 by using a button in web UI.
+- update cnt value in the web ui every 1s
 - ESP32 sends a button state to change a color of the dot in web UI.

 To run the project, open Visual Studio Code with Platformio extension and follow these steps: